By Jacqueline Zeller, CMO of Workplaceless. Currently working from home alongside two kids at home.

 With expected stay-at-home timelines continually being extended, looking back at the original two week guidance seems like a utopia.
 On top of that, advice is conflicting.
 Set a schedule.
 Let your kids set the schedule.
 Don’t plan anything.
 It’s confusing.
 My overarching motto is: do what works for you.
 However, if it’s not working, be willing to try another approach.
 The following outlines what has been working in our home (not without some hiccups) and yet I recognize that everyone’s situation is different.

 Step Two.
 Time block your days.

 This is a great strategy to integrate for any remote work schedule and remote team; however, I’m finding it’s critical to getting anything done with kids at home.
 While ideally, I like to work without any distractions, during this time I categorize my time across four different types of work.
 My partner does the same and the early in the week (or frankly the night before) we’re planning our kids’ days around parallel schedules.
-If you need some help with scheduling Owl Labs, a partner of Workplaceless, created a new app for helping to plan work from home family schedules.

 - Independent work that requires full focus:

 - In my role, this is often output that requires deep thinking like strategic discussions or activities that are external facing, such as our recent press release or the launch communications for our new Growplaceless program.

 - These are the times where my partner is in charge of the kids or they are set up watching TV or a movie or I’m building in pockets of time for work after they’ve gone to bed.
 If I’m looking to be hyper-productive, I’ve leveraged Caveday as a resource quite frequently and would definitely recommend their remote options.